 FYI: A baby hen is called a pullet.
 A baby rooster is called a cockerel.
 A hen is a female.
 A rooster is a male.
 Chick refers to both sexes as babies.
 Chicken refers to both sexes as adults.

-Now that we got that out of the way, lets get a close up of that sticker shall we?
+Now that I got that out of the way, lets get a close up of that sticker shall we?

 When we look back at old pictures we can only chuckle.
 It is so obvious that this is a rooster, not a hen!
 But when you don't know, you just don't know.
 With experience comes learning.
 There truly is no better way to learn than by doing.